SoftwareAG/c8y-docs/content/edge-k8s/manage-edge-bundle/upgrade-operator.md

 ---
 weight: 25
-title: Upgrade Operator
+title: Upgrading Operator
 layout: redirect
 ---

-The Edge Operator, once installed, will automatically upgrade when you attempt to deploy a new version of {{< product-c8y-iot >}}  Edge.
+The Edge Operator, once installed, will automatically upgrade when you upgrade {{< product-c8y-iot >}} Edge to a new version.